 The chair of each meeting of the Board shall be the President or, in his/her absence, a Vice-President.
 If no such person is present, the directors present shall choose one of their number to be the chair.
 The Chairperson of the Board of Directors ensures that the Board of Directors fulfills its responsibilities for the governance of the AHF.
-He/she acts in partnership and consultation with the Executive Director in achieving the mission of the organization, and optimizes the relationship between the Board of Directors and management.
+He/she acts in partnership and consultation with the Executive Advisor in achieving the mission of the organization, and optimizes the relationship between the Board of Directors and management.

-Executive Director
+Executive Advisor

-The Executive Director reports to the Board of Directors.
+The Executive Advisor is a contractor and reports to the Board of Directors.
 In partnership with the Chairperson, he enables the Board of Directors to fulfill its governance role and facilitates interaction between management, staff, and the Board of Directors.
 He provides the leadership required for the achievement of the AHF mission, strategy, and objectives, and exercises powers and duties as specified and delegated by the Board of Directors.

-With a staff of three, the Executive Director's office assists the Board of Directors to fulfill its governance role, builds and maintains the integrity of the AHF in the eyes of the public and enhances its public profile, implements the AHF mission and objectives, ensures the efficient performance of Management and that all AHF activity complies with legal and ethical requirements.
-The Executive Director's office attends to its responsibilities in the following areas:
+The Corporate Secretary's office assists the Board of Directors to fulfill its governance role, builds and maintains the integrity of the AHF in the eyes of the public and enhances its public profile, implements the AHF mission and objectives, ensures the efficient performance of Management and that all AHF activities comply with legal and ethical requirements.